 15A NCAC 13B .1402 GENERAL PROVISIONS FOR SOLID WASTE COMPOST FACILITIES

-(b) The provisions of this Section do not apply to compost facilities that compost sludge with municipal solid waste functioning only as a bulking agent.
+(c) The provisions of this Section shall not apply to compost facilities that compost only wastewater treatment sludge with solid waste functioning only as a bulking agent.

 (d) Solid waste compost produced outside the State of North Carolina and imported into the state shall comply with the requirements specified in Rule .1407 of this Section.